 It is a good 1.5hr drive north-west of Christchurch, to the car park that is effectively in the middle of nowhere.
 In February, I was still in training for the upcoming Kepler Track, and was making use of the good weather on weekends to get some walking in.
 I had read about this walk and was keen to get up there.
 In the Waimakariri District north of Oxford, lies the Mt Thomas Forest Conservation Area, within which lies Mt Richardson.
 The track starts at the Glentui Picnic Area, a hilly grassland surrounded by bush at the end of a gravel road.
-By the time I got there mid-morning, there was already several cars parked up.
+By the time I got there mid-morning, there were already several cars parked up.

 The only toilet on the walk is at this picnic area, and the typical back-country drop-toilet is well hidden amongst the trees.
 The walk itself starts off as a stroll through forest land, along the same path initially as a loop track that stays lower down in the valley.
 After a brief walk, the two paths go their separate ways and after a while, the Richardson Track starts to climb upwards.
 The path is rocky and uneven in places as it continues upwards, and the forest is thick, hiding away any view of how far up you’ve climbed.
 In February, still in summer, the wasps were everywhere.
 They buzzed round my feet as I walked, and flitted round my head and body as I continued uphill.
 This is not a walk to be done if you are afraid of wasps, at least not in the summer time anyway.